 Debt securities currently held for monetary policy purposes are accounted for at amortised cost subject to impairment.

 Securities other than those held for monetary policy purposes

-Marketable securities and similar assets are valued either at the mid-market prices or on the basis of the relevant yield curve prevailing on the balance sheet date, on a security-by-security basis.
-For 2020, mid-market prices on 31 December 2020 were used.
+Marketable securities and similar assets are valued either at mid-market prices or on the basis of the relevant yield curve prevailing on the balance sheet date, on a security-by-security basis.
+For 2021, mid-market prices on 31 December 2021 were used.

 Marketable investment funds are valued at market prices on a net – fund – basis and not on the basis of the underlying assets provided that they meet certain predetermined criteria, broadly speaking in relation to the level of influence of the Bank of Finland on the day-to-day operations of the fund, the legal status of the fund and the way the investment is evaluated.
 There is no netting between the revaluation results of different marketable investment funds.

 Real estate funds are valued on the basis of the last available price.
 The prices are reviewed in January when the funds report the prices on the balance sheet date.